Report: 3 kids watched movie as parents lay dead outside SUV

 DAYTONA BEACH, Fla.
-(AP) — Authorities in Florida say there were no signs of trauma or foul play on the bodies of a couple found dead outside their SUV parked on the side of Interstate 4 with three young children watching a movie inside.
+(AP) — Investigators say they don’t know why a couple found dead outside their still-running SUV had stopped along Interstate 4 near Daytona Beach early on New Year’s Eve with their three young sons safely strapped in their car seats and watching a movie.

+A Florida Highway Patrol trooper found the bodies of Daniel Kelsey, 32, and his wife, Heather Kelsey, 30, about 1:30 a.m. on Dec.
+31, said Sgt.
+Kime Montes.
+She said the trooper was patrolling the stretch of highway that morning and had not seen the SUV when he passed by some 30 minutes earlier.

-Volusia County Sheriff Mike Chitwood tells the Daytona Beach News-Journal (http://bit.ly/2iIE5OK ) that 32-year-old Daniel Kelsey tested “presumptive positive” for drugs, and had a “presence of weed” in his urine.
-He says toxicology reports may find other substances on Kelsey and his 30-year-old wife Heather Kelsey.
+Volusia County Sheriff Mike Chitwood told The Daytona Beach News-Journal (http://bit.ly/2iIE5OK ) on Thursday that the autopsies found no signs of trauma or foul play.
+He added that Daniel Kelsey tested “presumptive positive” for drugs and had a “presence of weed” in his urine.
+The medical examiner’s office hasn’t issued a cause of death because toxicology reports are pending.
+Chitwood said those reports may show other substances the couple may have taken.

+Investigators said it’s unclear how the Kelsey family wound up stopping on the right paved shoulder of eastbound I-4.
+The hazard lights on the maroon Ford Freestyle were blinking when the trooper found it.
+Inside, he found the boys — Aiden, 2, Nicholas, 1, and infant Joseph — watching a movie.

 Most Read Stories